freelawproject/hr/handbook/parental-leave.md

 ## Version history

-### Upcoming
+### Current

  - v0.9 - First draft.
 This version is not yet applicable to any employee, but is open to suggestions and corrections.

-### Current
+### Previous

 - Beta 1: General sketch of the policy

 ## Overview